 • If your claim is opposed, we can represent you at the First Tier Property Tribunal.
 We understand the complex procedures and timescales involved in a Tribunal application and can ensure that your claim is presented properly and in the best possible light

-• We know when to negotiate and when to fight a hearing at Tribunal – and can advise you whether some form of alternative dispute resolution (including mediation) might be appropriate in your case.
+• We know when to negotiate and when to fight a hearing at Tribunal for this kind of land dispute – and can advise you whether some form of alternative dispute resolution (including mediation) might be appropriate in your case.

 NB Our experienced team can also represent those opposing adverse possession.

 What kind of property can be the subject of an adverse possession claim?

 Most types of property could be subject to an adverse possession dispute – ranging from buildings to access, rights of way, driveways, strips of land, abandoned property, and boundary walls and fences.